telerik/fiddler-everywhere-docs/get-started/capture-traffic.md

 That's it!
 Your incoming and outgoing traffic will be immediately captured and displayed in the [Live Traffic]({%slug web-sessions-list%}).

 >tip With **Live Traffic** turned on to **Capturing**, open a browser like Google Chrome and type an address (like `http://example.com`).
-Return to Fiddler Everywhere and you will immediatly notice that the request is intercepted and the Live Traffic is populated.
+Return to Fiddler Everywhere and you will immediately notice that the request is intercepted and the Live Traffic is populated.
 The **Result** field for that test address should return **200**.
 Your first request is now successfully captured with Fiddler!

 ## Additional Resources